Ballot-Polling Audits of Instant-Runoff Voting Elections with a Dirichlet-Tree Model: Results

 \subsection{Pathological examples}

-Currently the Dirichlet-tree-based Bayesian audits are not known to be risk-limiting.
+It is not known whether there is a way to set the threshold upset probability in Dirichlet-tree Bayesian audits to limit the risk to a pre-specified level.
 While in practice they perform well, we can construct artificial contests where they usually fail to find the correct winner.

 Our contests had 10 candidates: $A$ the (true) winner, $B$ an alternate winner, and 8 supporting candidates, $C_1, C_2, \dots, C_8$.
 The ballots in the contest were: \begin{itemize} \item $2000 + 2 m$ ballots of the form $[A]$, \item $1000 - 2 m$ ballots of the form $[B]$, \item 1000 ballots of the form $[C_i, B, A]$ for each $i$. \end{itemize} In the correct count of these contests, $B$ is eliminated first (and their ballots exhaust), then each of the supporters are eliminated (and their ballots are distributed to $A$ since $B$ is already eliminated) leading to $A$ being the winner.
 Note that $m$ is the margin in this contest.